osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 ### Instructions for Program Resources

+To create a Program Resource, go to your My Groups page and select the *Program* group.
+Then, click the "Create Program Resource" button at the top of the page.

 On the edit screen for a program resource, you will see the following fields:

   - **Resource Type**: